 Fire, water, fuel and the mile-high city

 In early June, editors from Processing magazine were at the AWWA ACE13 annual conference & exposition in Denver, Colo.
-Temperatures there under the brightest of blue skies were more than 90 F much of the time, considered very warm for the time of year.
+Temperatures there under the brightest of blue skies were 90 F much of the time, warm for the time of year.
 AWWA is the American Water Works Association.

 In fact, Colorado is a place where energy- and water-related issues have real immediacy, what with several-year’s drought going, forest fires burning in the Black Forest and elsewhere and natural-gas fracking being an issue.

 Customers of the utility Denver Water have cut water use by 20% in the last 10 years, says the Denver Business Journal.
 Yet December last, the U.S. Dept. of Interior released results of a three-year Colorado River Basin Water Supply and Demand study that predicts the river will have shortages of about 3.2 million acre feet of water, compared to demand, by the year 2060.